 “Don’t let your middle age go to waste!”

-As shouted audience abuse goes, that’s not bad.
+As shouted audience abuse goes — in this case as recounted by musician Dean Wareham — that’s not bad.
 And what is middle age, never mind a well-lived life?
 Or to simplify: When are you too old to attend — if not headline — Indietracks, an indie-rock music festival set not just in the English countryside, but at the potentially “twee’er than thou” location of a volunteer-run, working railway with museums, a replica Victorian town, steam engines and conductors in period attire?

 Those questions are on my mind as I drive south from Scotland.
 A six-hour journey stretches to nearly nine — through haar, sun, two iced latté stops and nonstop motorway tail-backs — before I reach Derbyshire.
 Or as the locals say: “Darby-sure.”

-Following his band’s set comes Allo Darlin’ featuring songs from its latest album, including “Romance and Adventure” in the minor key.
+Following his band’s set comes Allo Darlin’, featuring songs from its latest album, including “Romance and Adventure,” set in a minor key.
 Striking up a conversation with a girl in front of me in the beer queue, before their set, she says she’s concerned because lead singer Elizabeth Morris has just relocated from London to Italy and gotten married, and the future of the band remains uncertain.
 One feels budget airline EasyJet might facilitate this romance and adventure.

-But throughout the weekend, any potential peril of over-discussing Major Life Events or Milestones is mitigated by more than five dozen bands practicing variations on fuzzed out, jangly and often quite uplifting and melodic power pop.
+But throughout the weekend, any potential peril of over-discussing Major Life Events or Milestones is mitigated by more than five dozen bands practicing variations on fuzzed out, jangly and often quite uplifting, melodic power pop.
 The performers in attendance range from teenagers to oldsters — if “50” counts as old.
 Some say they make a living at gigging.
 Others have day jobs.
 The 20-something front man of Glasgow-based Ace City Rockers tells me they only get together anymore to perform at Indietracks, and by day he’s a student loan officer.
-“Don’t tell anyone,” he says.

 Between shows, attendees circle between the outdoor stage and the indoor, where a bar runs up the side, staffed by Midland Railway volunteers young and old dispensing “real ale.”
 Behind them is a wall of casks ranging from Old Mottled Cock (4.2% “copper ale”) and Born in the USA (5.0% “pale American hops”) to Fluffer (4.8% “pale, citrus hops,”) and Butterley Tunnel (4.2%, “black”); plus “real cider” and munchies that range from scampi fries and Pringles to Twiglets and packets of Jacob’s nuts.